 The ceremony area transitions nicely into the reception area with the sweetheart or head table directly where the bride and groom took their vows.
 Or you can place the tables closer to the dancing by having them surround the patio with the sweetheart table up against the tree as pictured in the first layout.
 The DJ is very portable; they have a very small set-up usually and set up speakers out of the way.
 They set up typically in one of the spots where the “X” is placed on the layout above.
 There is electricity behind each pillar and they are all on separate circuits, so there is plenty of power.
-They will need to move at least one speaker to the tasting room for dancing after dinner.
+They will need to move their set-up or bring a second set-up for after dinner and toasts for dancing in the tasting room after dinner.

 Dinner can either be plated/family style or buffet.
 For buffet, this is how I suggest setting it up.
 Pre-ceremony photos and post-ceremony photos can both be done in the vineyards, upstairs, the bridal suite, both back lawn areas, in the pool area, or other locations around the property.
 These can start any time after 8am when you have access to the bridal suite and upstairs groomsmen area.
 They typically last the full hour after the ceremony.